 - Make a difference in the children's diet to impact their present and future health.

 4. When school is not in session many of our elementary schools also participate in the USDA Summer Feeding Program.
 Just as learning does not end when school lets out, neither does the need for good nutrition.
 The Summer Food Service Program (SFSP) provides free, nutritious meals and snacks to all children 1-18 years of age.
 This program helps the children get the nutrition they need to learn, play, and grow, throughout the summer months when they are out of school.
-During the summer of 2017 summer feeding sites including Bluemont, Lee, Northview, Ogden, Theodore Roosevelt, and East Campus.
+During the summer of 2018 summer feeding sites included Bluemont, Lee, Northview, Ogden, Theodore Roosevelt, and East Campus.